Ram917790/SMRU_FullStack/HOSTING_PROVIDER_GUIDE.md

 ---

-*This guide provides everything your hosting provider needs to deploy your SMRU website successfully.*
+*This guide provides everything your hosting provider needs to deploy your St. Mary's Rehabilitation University website successfully.*